 4. NETGEAR Nighthawk AX8 RAX80

 Wi-Fi 6 for gamers on a budget

 Speed: 802.11ax (2.4GHz) : up to 1.2 Gbps, 802.11ax (5GHz) : up to 4.8 Gbps | Connectivity: 1 Gbps WAN x1, 1 Gbps LAN x5 | Features: Link Aggregation, MU-MIMO, Dynamic QoS, Traffic Analyzer

-Netgear's Nighthawk routers have always come highly recommended, and the Wi-Fi 6 models are no different.
+Netgear's Nighthawk routers have always come highly recommended, and the Wi-Fi 6 models don’t fall from the tree.
 This is another Wi-Fi 6 router that ticks a lot of boxes when it comes to features, and surprisingly is on the cheaper side of the market.
 The one thing that made the RT-AX88U beat out the AX8 is the fact that it only has 5+1 LAN Gigabit LAN ports.
-Otherwise, this router is a good alternative for ASUS's model.
+Otherwise, this router is an excellent affordable alternative for ASUS's model.

 The cheaper Wi-Fi 6 alternative that flaps in the night